 Phillips Brilliance CT technology gives us greater flexibility to customize patient procedures and perform new types of patient exams, such as neurology, oncology, trauma and angiography studies.

 Tower Imaging Valencia’s state-of-the-art technology allows us to optimize every aspect of a patient’s CT experience.
-From shorter exam times and greater patient comfort, to superior image quality, which translates into a more accurate diagnosis.
+From shorter exam times and greater patient comfort, to superior image quality, this translates into a more accurate diagnosis

 What is CT?

 CT (Computed Tomography), also sometimes called a CAT scan, is a safe and painless exam that uses x-ray technology to obtain detailed, cross-sectional images of a patient’s body.

 CT is often the preferred technology for diagnosing cancer and for visualizing several types of tissue with great clarity, including organs such as the liver, spleen, pancreas and kidneys.

 Cross-sectional images are obtained by CT when a patient, who is lying on the comfortable exam table is moved through the center of the CT scanner.
 A quietly rotating gantry emits a small amount of x-ray that passes through the patient’s body.
 The result is a thin image or “slice” that is reconstructed on a computer along with other slices to view the anatomy.